 Pompper, D. (2008).
 Gender and media organizations.
 In The international encyclopedia of communication, (Vol. 5, pp. 1940-1945).
 Oxford, England: Blackwell Publishing Ltd.

-Exploring the liability-to-asset tipping point: Motherhood and female managers against the organizational glass ceiling
+Exploring the liability-to-asset tipping point: Parenthood and communication managers against the organizational glass ceiling

 Miscellaneous Tables and Information